livetocode/tabular-data-differ/README.md

 This returns the change stats once completed.

-The options parameter can be either a standard output (console, null), a string filename or an OutputOptions.
+The options parameter can be either a standard output (console, null), a string filename, a URL or an OutputOptions.

 Note that it can throw the UnorderedStreamsError exception if it detects that the streams are not properly ordered.